TeamMrWeb/parches-chat/docs/mutationType.md

 ## > addUserToChat

-Add a user to a chat.
+Add a user to a chat by id.

 #### Arguments